-'Can you suppose, judges, that my fate, as your champion, would have been other than this, if I had Been been caught by the Tyrants?
-I should have been kides to early hi destroyed by them, as they destroyed many others, Attion. for having done no wrong to Athens1.'
+'Can you suppose, judges, that my fate, as your champion, would have been other than this, if I had References of Ando-been caught by the Tyrants?
+I should have been kides to the destroyed by them, as they destroyed many others, Attica. for having done no wrong to Athens.'

 The love of Andokides for narrative, wherever it can be introduced, is strikingly seen in his mode of handling his legal argument in the speech On the Mysteries.
-Instead of simply citing and interpreting the enactments upon which he relies, he reviews in order the events which led to the enactments being made2.
-The same tendency appears in his habit of drawing illustrations from the early history of These references are in many points loose Attica. and confused8.
-Andokides, however, is hardly and in De Pace §§ 3-7 will be found in ch. vI., in connexion with these speeches respectively.
+Instead of simply citing and interpreting the enactments upon which he relies, he reviews in order the events which led to the enactments being made.
+The same tendency appears in his habit of drawing illustrations from the early history of Attica.
+These references are in many points loose and confused.
+Andokides, however, is hardly and in De Pace §§ 3-7 will be found in ch. vi., in connexion with these speeches respectively.

-1 De Myst. §§ 99-102.
+&lt;sup>1 De Myst. §§ 99-102.

-3 De Myst. §§ 70-91.
+&lt;sup>2 De Myst. §§ 70-91.

-3 Remarks on the historical references in De Myst. §§ 106-108 a worse offender in this respect than (for instance) Aeschines1; and has more excuse.
+&lt;sup>3 Remarks on the historical references in De Myst. §§ 106-108 a worse offender in this respect than (for instance) Aeschines; and has more excuse.
 In the time of Andokides written history was a comparatively new invention, and most men knew the events even of their grandfathers' days only from hearsay.
 Nor does the apparent inaccuracy of Andokides in regard to earlier history affect his authority as a witness for events with which he was contemporary.
 The value of his testimony for the years 415-390 is unquestioned.